-She is currently finishing her Ph.
-D. in Sociology from Ohio State University.
+She is currently working on her Ph.
+D. in Ageing from Swansea University in Wales.
 Specializing in quantitative (statistical) methods, her research tends to be in the areas of medical sociology, gerontology, and the family.
 Specifically, she spends a lot of time pondering the importance of family and friends for older adults under stress.

 She is committed to our majors.
-Since joining the faculty full-time at UCO in 2001, she was instrumental in bringing the U.S. Marshal's Co-op program open to criminal justice majors, organizing departmental job fairs and has been active in the student awards process.
+Since joining the faculty full-time at UCO in 2001, she was instrumental in bringing the U.S. Marshal's Co-op Internship program to criminal justice majors, organizing departmental job fairs and has been active in the student awards process.

 Her evolution in the department is now allowing her guide students in preparation for the work-world or advanced studies.
 She combines coordination of field studies and teaching Careers in Sociology in this endeavor.